bahmutov/cypress-examples/docs/commands/querying.md

 # Querying

 Examples of querying for DOM elements in Cypress, for a full reference of commands, go to [docs.cypress.io](https://on.cypress.io/api) and read [Selecting Elements: Best Practices Guide](https://on.cypress.io/best-practices#Selecting-Elements).
 All Cypress querying commands automatically retry until the elements are found, see the [retry-ability examples](../recipes/retry-ability.md).
+Cypress supports both [CSS and jQuery selectors](../recipes/selectors.md).

 ```js
 // checks the page until it finds an element with class "title"